prabhatraghav/tomcat-install/README.md

+The shell script for the installation of Tomcat Server on Ubuntu.

-# FIRST, INSTALL THE TOMCAT SERVER
+# 1st Step: INSTALL THE TOMCAT SERVER

   # Download the tomcat-install.sh
     wget https://raw.githubusercontent.com/prabhatraghav/tomcat-install/main/tomcat-install.sh